mogoweb/wayland-protocols/README.md

 Protocols in general have three phases: the experimental phase, the staging phase, and the stable phase.

+Anything that is merged upstream is in one of those phases, with the exception of deprecated protocols and protocols in legacy protocol phases.
+Anything that is not merged upstream can be iterated and broken freely, but care should be taken to ensure that there are no two protocols with the same name and version but different API.

 Major versions of protocols in all phases, cannot have backward incompatible changes.
 However, they may be completely replaced with a new major version, or a different protocol altogether, if design flaws are found.

-In the experimental phase, a protocol is actively being developed, for example by iterating over it in a [merge request] or planning it in an [issue].
+In the experimental phase, a protocol is actively being developed and iterated upon, not trying to avoid incompatible changes.

 During this phase, patches for clients and compositors are written as a test vehicle.
 Such patches should be merged with caution in clients and compositors,